Rushilv-iitm/WEEK8/slides.md

 ## Documentation Goals

 - Provide **version-controlled** documentation in Git
-- Single source that can be exported to:
+- Single source exportable to:
   - HTML presentations
   - PDF manuals
-  - Printed handouts
+  - Printed guides
-- Align docs with CI/CD so they update with each release
+- Align docs with CI/CD to update on each release

 ---